Skip to main content

 3. Cost efficiency: Response caching reduces API costs and latency

-4. Smart context: Built-in knowledge base integration for domain-specific answers
+4. Smart context: Built-in Knowledge Base integration for domain-specific answers

-5. Production observability: Comprehensive traces and OTEL compatibility for monitoring
+5. Production observability: Comprehensive Traces and OTEL compatibility for monitoring